FHPythonUtils/AnsiToImg/README.md

 to the number of lines of terminal output.
 This is ideal for output of complex ansi sequences that would be huge if `ansiToSVG` were used.
 However, emojis are in black and white and show quite poorly on coloured backgrounds.

+### ansiToSVGRaster
+Takes the advantages that `ansiToRaster` has whilst keeping colour emojis, Yay!
+This uses pyppeteer to fire up a headless browser which opens the svg and takes a screenshot

 ## Changelog
 See the [CHANGELOG](/CHANGELOG.md) for more information.